Friday, September 16, 2011

 Three million girls around the world are at risk of female genital mutilation EVERY YEAR.

-PLEASE SHARE THESE STATISTICS WITH A FRIEND, A FAMILY MEMBER, AND A CO-WORKER...
-I dare you!
+PLEASE SHARE THESE STATISTICS WITH A FRIEND, A FAMILY MEMBER, AND A CO-WORKER!

 Saturday, October 23, 2010